 - Referent Power

-These powers can be grouped into two categories: positional powers and personal power.
+You can group these powers into two categories: positional power and personal power.

-I agree that reward and expert powers are the better influencing powers for a project manager
+Many experts say that reward and expert powers are the best.
+I agree that these are the better influencing powers for a project manager.

-Let me explain in detail.
-I believe that after going through this blog post you will also have the same thoughts as I do.
+Let me explain this to you in detail; I believe that after going through this blog post, you will agree with me.

 Formal or Legitimate Power